geeofree/kalendaryo/README.md

 yarn add kalendaryo // <-- for yarn peeps
 ```

-After doing all of those, hopefully everything should work and be ready for use :thumbsup: :eyes: :ok_hand:
+After doing all of those, hopefully everything should work and be ready for use :thumbsup:

 ## Basic Usage
 ```js